Dates: July 25 - August 7, 2015

 Lectures and seminars will cover topics like climate change, intellectual property law, bioethics, sustainable development, infectious diseases, social entrepreneurship and resource management.

 Working in teams, students will develop and present a novel, pragmatic response to a contemporary challenge in one of the core program areas.
-Participants will even get to go behind-the-scenes at Yale with lab and facilities tours, and will also hear from professionals working in both businesses and non-profits tackling emerging global challenges.
+Participants have the opportunity to tour Yale’s power plant or Yale’s LEED platinum building Kroon Hall, visit the Yale Farm, or explore the Yale Center for Engineering Innovation and Design.
+Students will also hear from professionals working in both businesses and non-profits tackling emerging global challenges.

 Who teaches in it?